cosc2336-ds-alg/assg00/README.md

 The primary e-mail will be used when you push a change to your repository to connect the commit to your GitHub user account.

-## Practice Assignment 00 Ready
+## Practice Assignment Example Ready

-At this point you should be ready to begin working on the practice Assignment 00.
+At this point you should be ready to begin working on the practice 'Assignment Example'.
 For all of the assignments for this class you will follow the same steps in the previous section(s) when you get started on a new assignment.

 1. Copy the assignment repository on GitHub using the provided invitation link for our class semester and section.
 2. Clone the repository using the SSH url to your local class DevBox
+3. Configure the assignment using the `configure` script.
-3. Checkout the `origins/feedback` branch of to your local working repository.
+4. Checkout the `origins/feedback` branch to your local working repository.

 At this point for each assignment, you will be ready to begin reading the assignment description and working on the assignment tasks.